sysfce2/python-webcolors/docs/colors.rst

 HTML5
 -----

-HTML5 exists in two forms: a living document maintained by WHATWG, and a W3C Recommendation.
-The two HTML5 documents, as of this writing, share a common definition of color values and parsing, and formalize the parsing and serialization of colors according to prior standards and real-world implementations in web browsers.
+HTML5 originally existed in two forms: a living document maintained by WHATWG, and a W3C Recommendation.
+The W3C Recommendation has now been "retired" in favor of the WHATWG living standard.

 HTML5 does not introduce any new methods of specifying colors, but does simplify the description of colors and introduce useful terminology.